Duration: Three days and three nights

 Continue on Route 59 and stop at Jake's Rocks Overlook and smell the fresh air from 2,000 feet above the Allegheny National Forest floor.
 Numerous trails weave through the area.
 And all of them make for a pretty picture as you check out the multi-colored foliage.
 On your way back down, you'll find lots of picnic space to stretch out and relax.

-Continue on Route 59 for about 5 minutes between the dam and the Kinzua Marina and you’ll find the Kinzua Point.
+Head back on to Route 59 for about 5 minutes between the dam and the Kinzua Marina and you’ll find the Kinzua Point.
 It’s a great place to end your expedition through the colorful forest canopy.
-The information is open on the weekends during the fall, so be sure to stop by and pick up a map or kick back with an afternoon snack.
+The information center is open on the weekends during the fall, so be sure to stop by and pick up a map or kick back with an afternoon snack.
 No matter what you do, the view is spectacular.

-As you head into Warren, we recommend a stop at the Blair Museum.
-To celebrate 100 years of operation, John Blair’s company built the Blair Museum in his honor and in the honor his associates.
-These dedicated employees have served New Process Company and Blair customers for an entire century.
-Within the museum are letters from President Roosevelt, notes from John L. Blair, official documents and historical artifacts and archives, all attesting to important role the company played in PA’s history.
-This is your last stop after a busy day on the road.
-By now, you’ll be ready to rest up for another fall day on the road.Read More >
+As you head into Warren, we recommend checking out the Blair Museum.
+Built to celebrate the New Process Company for 100 years of operation, the museum honors John L. Blair and the dedicated employees who have served Blair customers for an entire century.
+Within the museum are letters from President Roosevelt, notes from John L. Blair, official documents and historical artifacts and archives, all attesting to the important role the company played in PA’s history.
+This is your last stop after a busy day on the road, but get ready for another beautiful fall day in PA.Read More >

 Authentic Italian cuisine in a friendly atmosphere.
 What more could you ask for?
 Stop by for some pasta, a family-style salad bowl, or a perfect steak.

 Make a quick trip up the road and head over to the South Shore Wine Company.
-It was 150 years ago when this land was first cultivated for grape growing and winemaking.
-Today you can step down into the stone wine cellar for a taste of the goods.
-You don't have to be a connoisseur to appreciate the history and architecture of this place.Read More >
+It was more than 100 years ago when this land was first cultivated for grape growing and winemaking.
+Today, you can step down into the stone wine cellar now home to the newly re-established sister winery of Mazza Vineyards.
+A trip full of rich tastes and history, you will be able to sip a unique selection of wines while appreciating the grandeur and silent history within the stone walls.
+Enjoy a delicious lunch or glass of wine before hitting the road at the winery’s patio café.Read More >

 This inn offers a wonderful glimpse of the history of this area in North East, PA.
 From the moment you arrive, you'll be greeted with a world of vintage craftsmanship and charming service.
 Innkeepers Peggy and Dave know what it takes to keep a weary roadtripper happy and comfortable.Read More >